ogniloud/MADR/README.md

 # MADR

-# How to start service
+# How to start the service

 ## Docker (recommended, everything is set up)
 ```